 Addiction is a disease, and just like many other diseases, relapse is possible.
 Relapse usually isn’t something that occurs suddenly, however.
-It is preceded by triggers, which are events or issues that make you want to use.
-Recognizing what these triggers are allows us to do our best to avoid them.
+There are several triggers that precede relapse, which are events or issues that make you want to use.
+Recognizing what these triggers allow us to do our best to avoid them.

 While everyone’s triggers are different, there are common ones that many of us share.
 Here are some of them that resonated with me:

 - Medications – Both OTC (over-the-counter) drugs and prescription medication can be a very dangerous trigger for relapse.
 My trigger was Percocet.
 I had all four wisdom teeth extracted just three months into my recovery, and the surgeon prescribed it for the pain.
 I quickly learned that it did a lot more than just relieve my pain.
 I had begun substituting one drug for another and justified it by saying it was legal.
 My surgeon caught on pretty quickly and ended the supply line, so I started buying them on the street.
 It wasn’t until I made a purchase that landed me in jail did I see how wrong I was.

 - Toxic Relationships – Most of us have that one person in our lives that tries our patience like no other.
 They know exactly what buttons to push in order to create drama.
 We might even feel as though we have to drink or get high before even dealing with this person.
 Or, perhaps, you might feel the need to use after spending time with them.
 These are all signs of a toxic relationship, one that you cannot afford to have while in recovery.
 If this is a family member, you may not be able to end the relationship, but you will have to learn how to set healthy boundaries.